tdefa/curras-alonso_murine_single_cell_atlas/README.md

 # Command line tool to infer cell types using smFISH data with two channels of two different marker genes.

-- This code is specifically designed to analyse the images from *A murine single cell atlas of the lung response to radiation injury*, A.Curras-Alonso et al.
+- This code is specifically designed to analyse the images from *A murine single cell atlas of the lung response to radiation injury*, S.Curras-Alonso et al.

 ## System requirements